Rare sea sponge finally named

 2 minute read

-A unique purple sea sponge, discovered over a decade ago off the coast of Norfolk, has finally been named thanks to a nine-year-old school girl called Sylvie.
+A unique purple sea sponge, discovered over a decade ago off the coast of Norfolk, has finally been named thanks to a 9-year-old school girl called Sylvie.

 The completely new species of sponge was first discovered 10 years ago by Seasearch divers living in a special conservation zone in the North Norfolk chalk beds.
 But had remained nameless until the Norfolk school girl’s suggestion was chosen.